yfirdaws/web-scrapping/README.md

 ### Projects done soo far
 * scrapping info for microphones on aliexpress
 * Using PRAW to get data from the funny subreddit
-* scrapping info  Nollywood movies from wikipedia and amazon
+* scrapping info  Nollywood movies from wikipedia and amazon and net naija
 * scrapping name,price and corresponding images of groceries from ecommerce websites for a market research
-*
-* Webdriver

 ### Technologies